ENG

 • |

-In the automation market, PCs and PLCs are frequently compared by professionals.
-However, the conclusion is not about which is superior, but rather that each has its own direction and strengths.
-In other words, each has fields where it excels.
+In the automation market, PCs and PLCs are often compared by experts.
+However, the conclusion is not about which is superior, but rather that each has distinct strengths and directions.
+In other words, each has its own advantageous applications.

-At one time, innovation in the automation market centered around the emergence of PLCs as hardware.
-In the late 1960s, PLCs brought about a major transformation by integrating the complex wiring of relay control panels into a single controller that could implement logic.
-Based on intuitive Ladder Logic and using dedicated loaders for applying and modifying programs, PLCs drastically simplified the previously cumbersome wiring tasks.
-Since then, PLCs have continued to evolve and gradually expanded their control range.
+At one point, innovation in the automation market was centered around the emergence of hardware known as the PLC.
+Introduced in the late 1960s, the PLC consolidated the complex wiring of relay-based control panels into a single controller that could implement logic.
+This was revolutionary in many aspects.
+Based on intuitive ladder logic and programmable via dedicated loaders, PLCs drastically simplified the laborious task of wiring.
+Since then, PLCs have continuously evolved, expanding their range of control capabilities.

-On the other hand, computers of the same era—or even earlier—primarily served computing functions.
-In fact, they were mainly tools to support commercial decision-making within enterprises.
-The concept of the personal computer (PC), which emerged in the 1970s, quickly spread across numerous fields requiring data computation and storage.
-As such, PCs originated from IT (Information Technology), while PLCs emerged from OT (Operation Technology), each starting in entirely different domains for different purposes.
+Meanwhile, computers of the same era—or even earlier—were primarily used for computation.
+Their main role seemed to be supporting commercial decision-making for businesses.
+The concept of the PC (Personal Computer), which emerged in the 1970s, rapidly spread across various sectors that required data processing and storage.
+As such, PCs evolved within the domain of IT (Information Technology), while PLCs grew within OT (Operational Technology), each originating from entirely different fields with distinct purposes.